fastlane/fastlane/frameit/README.md

   ]
 }
 ```
+The `show_complete_frame` value specifies whether frameit should shrink the device and frame so that they show in full in the framed screenshot.
+If it is false, then they can hang over the bottom of the screenshot.

 The `filter` value is a part of the screenshot named for which the given option should be used.
 If a screenshot is named `iPhone5_Brainstorming.png` the first entry in the `data` array will be used.